 How do I get my theory test results?

 After you’ve finished, you’ll be given a printout of your theory test result at the test centre.
-If you pass you’ll receive your pass certificate number, which you'll need when you book your practical test.
-You can also get your pass certificate number on GOV.UK.
+If you pass, you’ll receive your pass certificate number, which you'll need when you book your practical driving test.
+You can also get your pass certificate number at GOV.UK.

 Your theory pass certificate is valid for 2 years.
-Don’t let it expire though - if you don’t pass your practical test during this time, you’ll have to retake and pass the theory test again.
+Don’t let it expire though… If you don’t pass your practical driving test during this time, you’ll have to retake and pass the theory test again.

 What happens if I fail my theory test?

 It won't be the news you’re hoping for, but if you don't pass your theory test, you’ll have the chance to take it again after 3 working days.
 There are also no limits on how many attempts you can take.